Learning about Lung Cancer

 “Within that non-small cell category, there’s a subtype called non-squamous adenocarcinoma, and that’s the group of patients for whom genetic testing is very important on the tumor,” he explains.
 “Genetic testing is looking for mutations in the DNA, in the tumor, which are not present in your normal DNA.”

-Lung Cancer for Non-Smokers
+Lung Cancer for Non-Smokers like Neal Augenstein

-Declining smoking rates have led to an improved outlook for lung cancer since cigarette smoking is the number one risk factor for the disease.
+Declining smoking rates have lead to an improved outlook for lung cancer since cigarette smoking is the number one risk factor for the disease.
 In fact, the Centers for Disease Control & Prevention states that cigarette smoking is linked to about 80 to 90 percent of lung cancer deaths, and people who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who don’t smoke.

 It’s important to remember, however, that even people who’ve never smoked before can still get lung cancer.
 The CDC reports that, in the United States, about 10 to 20 percent of lung cancers, or 20,000 to 40,000 lung cancers each year, happen in people who’ve never smoked.